 Receiving support is voluntary and we can’t make someone accept our help.
 But if they agree to let us support them, then together with other organisations we will work to put the right plan in place for them.

 If someone doesn’t want help but we assess they pose a risk to themselves or others, then the police may need to take action to reduce that risk.

 Will I be kept updated?

 Families have a key role to play within the Prevent programme.
 It’s by working together that we can help turn things around and support the person to move away from a path of extremism.
 This is why we ensure they are kept updated.

 However, in the case of adults or young people over the age of 17 there are times that for legal reasons we are not able to share information on the person’s progress.

-Where will my call to the national police Prevent advice line be transferred to out of hours?
+Where will my call to the ACT Early Support Line be transferred to out of hours?

 I don’t want to speak to the police, who else can I contact?

 If you’d rather not talk to us directly, there are other people you can speak to.
 This could be a teacher, a community organisation or faith leader, your local authority or a health professional for example.

 If you prefer to look online, you will find other organisations you can go to listed on this website.